WUSTL-Biol4220/home/labs/lab_08.md

 *Lab 08 GitHub Classroom link:* https://classroom.github.com/a/M5O0186P

 This lab will explore three different programs that employ multiple sequence alignment algorithm.
 Two are [MUSCLE](https://www.drive5.com/muscle/) and  [MAFFT](https://mafft.cbrc.jp/alignment/software/), which are progressive alignment methods.
-The other is [PRANK](http://wasabiapp.org/software/prank/), a phylogeny-aware alignment method.
+The third is [PRANK](http://wasabiapp.org/software/prank/), a phylogeny-aware alignment method.
 In this lab, you will install the two programs on your VM, experiment with the programs by running the program under various settings through the command line, then write a script to align a sequence dataset under a set of user-provided program options.

 1. Program installation
 2. Using alignment programs